intel-analytics/ipex-llm/docs/docs/DeveloperGuide/typehint.md

 ## Notes
 1. `monkeytype apply` may not work for some cases.

 For example, `friesian.feature.table` invokes two kinds of DataFrame in this module:` pyspark.sql.dataframe.DataFrame `and `pandas.core.frame.DataFrame`.
-To avoid ambiguity of type `DataFrame`, we rename `pyspark.sql.dataframe.DataFrame` o SparkDataFrame like:
+To avoid ambiguity of type `DataFrame`, we rename `pyspark.sql.dataframe.DataFrame` to SparkDataFrame like:
 ```
 from pyspark.sql.dataframe import DataFrame as SparkDataFrame
 ```